 In this weighted course, students will learn and practice techniques for close reading, writing, textual citation, speaking, and analysis of text using a variety of selections, both literary and informational, classic and contemporary, representing diverse cultures and viewpoints, as do all English I courses.
 An appreciation for the readings is developed through the study of the fundamentals of composition.
 Students will write routinely using standard English conventions to produce clear, coherent essays.
 They will also focus on developing and refining their oral communication, listening, grammar, vocabulary, digital media, research, and thinking skills.
 Learning targets for English 9-10 as established by Ohio's Learning Standards will drive the instruction of this course.
-The honors course, however is both accelerated and enriched with regards to content, thus covering more material with more depth.
+The honors course, however, is both accelerated and enriched with regards to content, thus covering more material with more depth.
 In addition, students are expected to demonstrate their writing with a greater degree of sophistication in content and style.
 Students are expected to work independently and to be motivated intrinsically.
 There are no fees for this course, however, students will be required to obtain copies of the major literary works that will be studied during the school year.
-The students are required to take an end of course exam for English I.